ajpikul-com/static_template/README.md

 ### HTML/Contate

-The `raw` directory will be copied into the output folders. `raw/js` and `raw/css` will overwrite whatever `make` generates there from typescript or sass (but during the contate step, not the typescript or sass step, ie running `make css` won't copy over `raw/js`).
+The `raw/` directory will be copied into the output folders. `raw/js` and `raw/css` will overwrite whatever `make` generates from typescript or sass.

 If `contate` is not installed, `cp` is used.